Home/Products/Suviray Injection/

 Suviray Injection does not usually affect your ability to drive.

 Suviray Injection is probably safe to use in patients with kidney disease.
-Limited data available suggests that dose adjustment of Suviray Injection may not be needed in these patients.
-Please consult your doctor.
+Limited data suggest dose adjustment may not be needed.

 Suviray Injection is probably safe to use in patients with liver disease.
-Limited data available suggests that dose adjustment of Suviray Injection may not be needed in these patients.
-Please consult your doctor.
+Limited data suggest dose adjustment may not be needed.

 FAQs: